Google Ads Guide – How to Set up an Account & Campaigns

 Conversion tracking is vital for advanced Google Ads optimisation

-Taking part in an AdWords Auction
+Taking part in an Google Ads Auction

-Businesses are constantly competing with each other to increase their market share and this is reflected in the way AdWords operates.
+Businesses are constantly competing with each other to increase their market share and this is reflected in the way Google Ads operates.
 Google doesn’t just charge a standard fee for an ad.
 Instead, bidders must state how much they’re willing to pay for an ad, depending on the position and the target demographic.

 Providing your bid is the highest, your ad will be shown when users from the relevant demographic search for the key term you’ve ‘won’.